rod-m/game-engine-lite/README.md

 made a simple movement system with some basic physics.
 Uses processing PVector for the math.
 Rotate the ship using PVector heading method.

+# sprint-002
+added a bullet fire mechanic to game